deantwilliams/AccountProjectFULL/README.md

 # Project Setup
-Download project and run the following at project folder level (/account)
+Download project and run the following at project root level
 ```
 mvn clean install
 ```